 - Tuition and fees directly to the school not to exceed the maximum in-state tuition and fees at a public Institution of Higher Learning.

-- A monthly housing allowance based on the Basic Allowance for Housing for an E-5 with dependents at the location of the school.
+- A monthly housing allowance based on the Basic Allowance for Housing for an E-5 with dependants at the location of the school.
 NB.
-For those attending foreign schools (schools without a main campus in the U.S.) the BAH rate is fixed at $1,333.00.
+For those attending foreign schools rates are capped.

 - An annual books and supplies stipend of $1,000 paid proportionately based on enrolment.

 - A one-time rural benefit payment for eligible individuals.

 The Post 9-11 GI Bill benefit provides up to 36 months of education benefits and may be accessed no later than 15 years following your release from active duty.